pkdone/practical-mongodb-aggregations-book/src/examples/simple-examples/one-to-one-join.md

 ## Scenario

 You want to take a shop's _customer orders_ collection and join each order record to the corresponding product record in the _products_ collection.
-There is a 1:1 relationship between both collections, based on a single field match between both sides, based on the product's id.
-The resulting report will show all shop purchases for 2020, showing the product's name and category for each order, rather than the product's id.
+There is a many:1 relationship between both collections, resulting in a 1:1 join when finding a product to match to the order.
+The join will use a single field comparison between both sides, based on the product's id.
+The resulting report will list all shop purchases for 2020, showing the product's name and category for each order, rather than the product's id.

 ## Sample Data Population